minio/warp/README.md

 ```

 ## automatic termination

-Adding `-autoterm` parameter will enable automatic termination when results are considered stable.

-To detect a stable setup, warp continously downsample the current data to 25 data points stretched over the current timeframe.
+Adding `--autoterm` parameter will enable automatic termination when results are considered stable.
+To detect a stable setup, warp continuously downsample the current data to 25 data points stretched over the current timeframe.

 For a benchmark to be considered "stable", the last 7 of 25 data points must be within a specified percentage.
 Looking at the throughput over time, it could look like this:

 ![stable](https://user-images.githubusercontent.com/5663952/72053512-0df95900-327c-11ea-8bc5-9b4064fa595f.png)

 The red frame shows the window used to evaluate stability.
 The height of the box is determined by the threshold percentage of the current speed.
-This percentage is user configurable through `-autoterm.pct`, default 7.5%.
+This percentage is user configurable through `--autoterm.pct`, default 7.5%.
 The metric used for this is either MB/s or obj/s depending on the benchmark type.

 To make sure there is a good sample data, a minimum duration of the 7 of 25 samples is set.
-This is configurable `-autoterm.dur`.
+This is configurable `--autoterm.dur`.
 This specifies the minimum time length the benchmark must have been stable.

 If the benchmark doesn't autoterminate it will continue until the duration is reached.
 This cannot be used when benchmarks are running remotely.

-A permanent 'drift' in throughput will prevent automatic termination,
-if the drift is more than the specified percentage.
+A permanent 'drift' in throughput will prevent automatic termination, if the drift is more than the specified percentage.
 This is by design since this should be recorded.

-When using automatic termination be aware that you should not compare average speeds,
-since the length of the benchmark runs will likely be different.
+When using automatic termination be aware that you should not compare average speeds, since the length of the benchmark runs will likely be different.
 Instead 50% medians are a much better metrics.

 ## multiple hosts

-Multiple hosts can be specified as comma-separated values, for instance `10.0.0.1:9000,10.0.0.2:9000`
-will switch between the specified servers.
+Multiple hosts can be specified as comma-separated values, for instance `10.0.0.1:9000,10.0.0.2:9000` will switch between the specified servers.

 Alternatively numerical ranges can be specified using `10.0.0.{1...10}:9000` which will add `10.0.0.1` through `10.0.0.10`.
 This syntax can be used for any part of the host name and port.

 By default a host is chosen between the hosts that have the least number of requests running and with the longest time since the last request finished.
 This will ensure that in cases where hosts operate at different speeds that the fastest servers will get the most requests.
-It is possible to choose a simple round-robin algorithm by using the `-host-select=roundrobin` parameter.
+It is possible to choose a simple round-robin algorithm by using the `--host-select=roundrobin` parameter.
 If there is only one host this parameter has no effect.

-When running benchmarks on several clients, it is possible to synchronize their start time
-using the `-syncstart` parameter.
+When running benchmarks on several clients, it is possible to synchronize their start time using the `--syncstart` parameter.
 The time format is 'hh:mm' where hours are specified in 24h format, and parsed as local server time.
-Using this will make it more reliable to [merge benchmarks](https://github.com/minio/warp#merging-benchmarks)
-from the clients for total result.
+Using this will make it more reliable to [merge benchmarks](https://github.com/minio/warp#merging-benchmarks) from the clients for total result.

 When benchmarks are done per host averages will be printed out.
-For further details, the `-analyze.hostdetails` parameter can also be used.
+For further details, the `--analyze.hostdetails` parameter can also be used.

 ## mixed

 Mixed mode benchmark will test several operation types at once.
-The benchmark will upload `-objects` objects of size `-obj.size`
-and use these objects as a pool for the benchmark.
+The benchmark will upload `--objects` objects of size `--obj.size`  and use these objects as a pool for the benchmark.
 As new objects are uploaded/deleted they are added/removed from the pool.

-The distribution of operations can be adjusted with the `-get-distrib`, `-stat-distrib`,
+The distribution of operations can be adjusted with the `--get-distrib`, `--stat-distrib`, `--put-distrib` and `--delete-distrib` parameters.
-`-put-distrib` and `-delete-distrib` parameters.
 The final distribution will be determined by the fraction of each value of the total.
-Note that `put-distrib` must be bigger or equal to `-delete-distrib` to not eventually run out of objects.
+Note that `put-distrib` must be bigger or equal to `--delete-distrib` to not eventually run out of objects.
 To disable a type, set its distribution to 0.

 Example:
 ```
-λ warp mixed -duration=1m
+λ warp mixed --duration=1m
 [...]
 Mixed operations.